Why is My Dog Anxious All of a Sudden?

 Separation anxiety is something which is fortunately becoming better known amongst dog guardians.
 Symptoms manifest when the dog is left alone from their guardian, often in the form of noisy barking or whining.
-However, since many people leave their dog at home while at work, destruction of property is also a common behavioral problem.
+Since many people leave their dog at home while at work, destruction of property is also a common behavioral problem.
 Dogs may even urinate or defecate inside the home as a sign of being anxious.

-We can try to improve this behavior by establishing a better schedule which means they won't be left alone for long periods of time.
+We can try to improve this behavior by establishing a better schedule so they won't be left alone for long periods of time.
 If we have work or personal commitments which prevent this from happening, then we should find a way to ensure their needs are met.
 Most people will not be able to afford to pay someone to do it, but many might be able to have a friend or relative drop by.

-Having enough environmental enrichment at home, keeping the dog stimulated through intelligence games and toys or even having another pet might help alleviate the symptoms of separation anxiety in dogs.
+Having enough environmental enrichment at home, keeping the dog stimulated through intelligence games and toys, or even having another pet might help alleviate the symptoms of separation anxiety in dogs.
 We have more information about separation anxiety if you feel like this might be what is making your dog anxious.